top of page

 By pledging to Mr Norquist and his non-profit, those signing the Pledge actually abdicated their Constitutional duty by surrendering their decision to a private group of The People.

-CONTRACTS WITH AMERICANS forces candidates and elected officials to sign a contract with Americans that they support increasing the size of the House (preferably PROJECT1305 in particular).
+PLEDGE TO AMERICANS forces candidates and elected officials to sign a contract with Americans that they support increasing the size of the House (preferably PROJECT1305 in particular).

-CONTRACTS WITH AMERICANS also allows any Americans that support increasing the size of the House (preferably PROJECT1305 in particular) to demonstrate it by signing their own contract.
+PLEDGE TO AMERICANS also allows any Americans that support increasing the size of the House (preferably PROJECT1305 in particular) to demonstrate it by signing their own contract.

-CONTRACTS WITH AMERICANS also allows Americans an easy way to approach local elected officials, including judges, to request they sign a contact to demonstrate if they are aligned or not.
+PLEDGE TO AMERICANS also allows Americans an easy way to approach local elected officials, including judges, to request they sign a contact to demonstrate if they are aligned or not.

 bottom of page